erik-ymmt/shopping-cart-trybe-project/README.md

 All the other files where developed by Trybe with minor adjustments.

+## Technologies:
-## Technologies applied by me on this project:
+All technologies applied by me on this project:
 - Vanilla Javascript;
 - CSS;
 - HTML;
 - Jest;

 ## How to run the project:
-- Git clone the code;
+- Open the index.html file;
-- Navigate into the project's folder and install the dependencies with `npm install`;
-- Done!
-You can now run it with `npm start`;